UnitedPlanet/intrexx-in-docker/README.md

 __ATTENTION:__ Please refer to the Docker Hub page, for a list of available image names.

 Intrexx in Docker creates an ensemble of containers to host an Intrexx instance plus a portal.
 It builds on the basic idea that the portal is not part of the image.
 Instead, the image is just an Intrexx runtime (stripped heavily from a default intrexx installation) plus the blank portal template.
 Docker Compose is used as a deployment tool.

+Following this default configuration it will create a deployment with a dedicated user and group `intrexx` instead of `root` both with id 1000.

 There are four use-cases: